pkschrank/group-project-2/README.md

 ## Next Steps

 The model clearly needs to improve the precision of the minority class.
 This may involve additional feature engineering.
-Also, the negative variance should be examined as should the profitability of the model once trading expenses are added.
+Also, the negative variance should be examined as should the profitability of the model once trading costs are added.